MattGuerrette/GLFW/README.md

-# GLFW
+# GLFW for Swift
-Swift wrapper for GLFW
+Swift wrapper providing parity feature support for GLFW 3.3 and providing support for Metal